 Mark V. Fedkin, Ph.D. in Geo-Environmental Engineering / Assistant Teaching Professor in the Renewable Energy and Sustainability Systems (Online Masters and Graduate Certificates Program), The Pennsylvania State University.

-EME 812 is an elective course for the Solar Energy option in the Renewable Energy and Sustainability Systems (RESS) program.
+EME 812 is an elective course for the Renewable Energy and Sustainability Systems (RESS) Professional Master's program and Solar Energy Certificate.
 The course explores the main physical principles of core solar energy conversion systems, including direct power conversion photovoltaics, concentrating photovoltaics (CPV), and thermal conversion to electricity via concentrating solar power strategies (CSP).
-It also covers fundamentals of enabling technologies such as light concentration, solar tracking, power conversion cycles, power conditioning and distribution.
+It also covers fundamentals of enabling technologies such as light concentration, solar tracking, power conditioning, and energy storage.
 Learning in EME 812 relies on analysis of design and performance of existing solar plants that have been deployed in areas such as the southwestern USA, Spain, and North Africa.

 This website provides the primary instructional materials for the course.
 The menu on the top of the page links you to course orientation, syllabus, lessons, Canvas, and other supporting materials.
 Canvas, Penn State's course management system, is used to support the delivery of this course as well as provide the primary communications, calendaring, discussion, and submission tools for the course.